 For information on how to archive your indexed data, see "Archive indexed data".
-For information on archive signing, see "Configure archive signing".
+For information on archive signing, see "Configure archive signing" in the Security Manual.
 To learn how to restore data from archive, read "Restore archived data".

-To learn how to backup your data, read "Back up indexed data".
-This topic also discusses how to manually roll hot buckets to warm (so that you can then back them up).
+To learn how to back up your data, read "Back up indexed data".
+That topic also discusses how to manually roll hot buckets to warm (so that you can then back them up).
 Also, see "Best practices for backing up" on the Community Wiki.

 For information on setting limits on disk usage, see "Set limits on disk usage".

 For a list of configurable bucket settings, see "Configure index storage".

 This section tells you how to deal with an assortment of bucket problems.